torvalds/linux/Documentation/vm/split_page_table_lock.rst

    can avoid indirect access and save a cache line.
  - if size of spinlock_t is bigger then size of long, we use page->ptl as pointer to spinlock_t and allocate it dynamically.
-This allows to use split lock with enabled DEBUG_SPINLOCK or DEBUG_LOCK_ALLOC, but costs one more cache line for indirect access;
+This allows to use split lock with enabled DE_SPINLOCK or DE_LOCK_ALLOC, but costs one more cache line for indirect access;

 The spinlock_t allocated in pgtable_page_ctor() for PTE table and in